 In 1942, the battle if Pair Panjang contributed to the fall of Singapore.
 In 1943, Russia was liberated from the World War II: Rostovon-Don.
 2002, Budapest Open Access Initiative, one of the cornerstones of Open Access movement was made public.
 In 2005,Lebanese self-made billionaire Rafik Hariri was killed along with 21 others when an explosive was detonated in St. George Hotel in Beirut.
 In the same year, seven people were killed and 151 others were injured in a series of bombings by suspected militant groups in the Philippines which occurred in Makati Financial District, Davao City and General Santos City.
 In the year February 14, 2008, a gun-man open-fired at a lecture hall in Northern Illinois University.
 This resulted to six fatalities and 18 injuries, including the gun man.

-There are even more war and killing records in history of February 14 I didn’t include all of which happened on what we sometime’s call “heart’s day”.
+There are even more war and killing records in history that I didn’t include all of which happened on what we sometimes call “heart’s day”.
 It kind of makes me think that you need a disaster for history to remember you.
 Probably, it’s because this kind of events leave deeper scars.